ryankluu/Major-Compatibility/status_report.md

 we will need to be more disciplined in terms of prioritizing these goals.

 # Comments by Ming
 * "We're having a difficult time deciding whether we want to create an algorithm to determine major compatibility or a prospective students fit at Tufts." => Perhaps to fancy.
 I would do a 3 question survey to start.
-Maybe this is a good start? https://www.buzzfeed.com/mattbellassai/what-should-your-college-major-actually-be?utm_term=.ovay0DqpG#.cywYmdVZ3
+Maybe start here? https://www.buzzfeed.com/mattbellassai/what-should-your-college-major-actually-be?utm_term=.ovay0DqpG#.cywYmdVZ3